vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 VMSA information is delivered as a message inside hosted, cloud, and software-as-a-service products where applicable.
 Please check the administrative consoles of those services for further relevant messages and details about this VMSA.
 Additional questions about the service should be answered through the support processes for that service.

-### 38. Do these patches cause “back in time” upgrade issues?
+### 38. Do these patches cause "back in time" upgrade issues?

 Yes.
 A “back in time” restriction occurs when a patch updates a product branch that carries a newer build number than the target of a planned upgrade.
-The vSphere 8.0 updates in this advisory block upgrades to VMware Cloud Foundation 9.x, which report a “back in time” error.
-As has been the case with previous restrictions of this type, upgrade compatibility is reestablished in subsequent releases, though Broadcom cannot speak publicly about release timelines.
+The vSphere 8.0 and 9.0 updates in this advisory block upgrades to VMware Cloud Foundation 9.x, which report a “back in time” error.
+As has been the case with previous restrictions of this type, upgrade compatibility is reestablished in subsequent releases.

 Organizations that are amidst an upgrade should weigh their options and timelines before applying these updates.
 More information about “back in time” restrictions and the compatibility matrix is available in [KB 67077](https://knowledge.broadcom.com/external/article?legacyId=67077).